vanderherten/pureflow/README.md

 ## Acknowledgements

-Thank you to my mentor for giving me positive motivation, guidance and support.
+- Thank you to my mentor [Akshat Garg](https://www.linkedin.com/in/akshatnitd) for giving me positive encouragement, guidance and support throughout the development process.

-Thank you to [Code Institute](https://codeinstitute.net/) for their motivational support, guidance and information.
+- Thank you to [Code Institute](https://codeinstitute.net/) for their information, guidance and support.

-Thank you to the Slack community for their support throughout the process.
+- Thank you to the Slack community for their support throughout the process.